adriangohjw/adriangohjw.github.io/_posts/2021-05-26-value-objects-to-avoid-primitive-obession.markdown

 seniority = title.include?('junior') ? 'junior' : nil
 ```

 Okay, not <i>THAT</i> bad.
 You kinda get what it is doing.
 But it does take you some time to digest it.
-And as these code smell appears in other part of the code, the total time wasted will accumulate over time.
+And as this code smell appears in other parts of the code, the total time wasted will accumulate over time.

 # <b>Value Object to the rescue!</b>